Skip to content

 Our region’s public and private education systems are critical assets which provide a strong return on investment for the community and for our economy.
 A world-class educational system is essential for businesses to remain competitive in a global economy.
 The Chamber believes that adequate funding, measurement of education outcomes, financial accountability, encouragement of innovation, and rewards for excellence are all important components of any effort to improve quality education from kindergarten to college.
 The Chamber supports adequate state funding for the UW System and Technical College System, as well as sound local management of K-12 school systems to deliver high academic achievement along with responsible financial management.

-• Provide completion funding for the UWEC Science & Health Sciences Building: With Phase I enumerated in the 2019-21 State Budget, design has moved forward and it is time to commit completion funding so that a single replacement building can be constructed to replace outdated Phillips Science Hall.
+• The Chamber successfully supported completion funding in the 2023-25 state budget for the UWEC Science & Health Sciences Building that provides for a single replacement building to replace outdated Phillips Science Hall.
 Including a key partnership with Mayo Clinic, the project meets 21st century STEM research and education needs, providing regional economic benefits far beyond the borders of the campus.
+We encourage additional steps to take advantage of economic opportunities created by these partnerships.

 • UW Campus flexibility: Give the UW System and local campuses the flexibility and autonomy they need to deploy and manage resources, create effective regional consortiums, make curriculum decisions to address region-specific needs, and maintain excellence in their recognized areas of specialization.
 Specifically provide the UW System with management flexibility in operations and procurement.